dkristek/UN_Country_Population_Growth/README.md

 # Country_Population_Growth
+This repository includes code to forecast population growth for the top 4 most populous countries using a ARIMA model.
+To use the repository:

+git clone

 ## Selected Topic: Forecasting Population Growth in the United Nations' four largest countries (by population) (United States, China, Indonesia, and India)